Chapter 902: AGRICULTURAL FINANCING

 (E) "Issuer" means the state, or any county or municipal corporation of the state.

-(F) "Issuing authority" means in the case of the state, the agricultural financing commission created by section 901.61 of the Revised Code; in the case of a municipal corporation, the legislative authority thereof; and in the case of a county, the board of county commissioners or whatever officers, board, commission, council, or other body might succeed to or assume the legislative powers of the board of county commissioners.
+(F) "Issuing authority" means in the case of a municipal corporation, the legislative authority thereof; and in the case of a county, the board of county commissioners or whatever officers, board, commission, council, or other body might succeed to or assume the legislative powers of the board of county commissioners.

 (G) "Lending institution" means any domestic building and loan association as defined in section 1151.01 of the Revised Code, any service corporation the entire stock of which is owned by one or more such building and loan associations, a bank which has its principal place of business located in this state, a bank subsidiary corporation that is wholly owned by a bank having its principal place of business located in this state, any state or federal governmental agency or instrumentality including without limitation the federal land bank, production credit association, or bank for cooperatives, or any of their local associations, or any other financial institution or entity authorized to make mortgage loans and qualified to do business in this state.